apigeek/architect/README.md

 I want to organise my work into folders
 =======================================

-If your features are in a different location then use the "--features" or "--epics" option to locate them.
+If your features are in a different location then use the "--features" option to locate them.

-	$ apigeek --verbose --archive ./my--archive --features ./my-features
+	$ apigeek --archive ./my--archive --features ./my-features

-These folders are not automatically created, they return an error if they're not found.
+These folders are not automatically created, they will throw an error if they're not found.

 I want to re-use my features in other projects
 ==============================================